Skip to content

 2. Awesome for Improving Deadlift Power and Velocity

 Another benefit and reason why you’d want to explore using resistance bands for deadlifts is their ability to help you improve your pulling power and velocity.
-If you want to get better at deadlifting lighter weights fast for your sport, for example, bands can be an awesome tool.
+For example, bands can be an awesome tool if you want to get better at deadlifting lighter weights fast for your sport.

 Resistance bands are often tools used for improving power in the gym.
 As the band’s resistance increases on the barbell as you lift, you’ll have to produce even more effort and force to work through the increasing accommodating resistance demands from the band.

-Essentially a band can provide a nice overload effect during deadlifts and when working through the band’s increasing resistance quickly, you’ll have to produce more force without adding more weight to the bar which is great for limiting fatigue and keeping you moving fast.
+Essentially, a band can provide a nice overload effect during deadlifts.
+When working through the band’s increasing resistance quickly, you’ll have to produce more force without adding more weight to the bar, which is great for limiting fatigue and keeping you moving fast.

 How To Use Bands to Build Power In Your Deadlift